 In the Midlands region of Ireland sits the little known county of Laois (pronounced leash).
 As one of the smallest counties in Ireland, it is often travelled through by visitors on their way to the likes of Limerick or Cork.
 But, it is a pretty county and you’re about to discover some of the best things to do in Laois, Ireland which might make you consider stopping there during your next trip in Ireland.

-- Where to stay in Laois
+- Luxurious hotels in Laois

 *This post contains affiliate links, which may include Amazon affiliate links.
 To read more about affiliate links, please visit my Disclosure Policy page.

 As one of the most southerly counties in the Midlands of Ireland, Laois may be small but it packs a punch.
 From unspoiled nature to a rich and diverse history, country estates and ruined castles, you are going to learn just some of the top things to do in County Laois, Ireland which will put it on your radar and make you consider spending a night or two there during your next exploration visit to the Emerald Isle.

 If you’ve ever wondered what to do in Laois, wonder no more.
 Despite being one of the lesser-known counties of Ireland as mentioned, there is plenty to offer visitors who choose to spend some time in this little county.
 Discover 10 amazing things to do in County Laois, Ireland and put this on your itinerary for your next trip.

 The Slieve Bloom Mountains in Laois create part of the border between it and County Offaly.
 Although they are not very tall, standing 527m at their highest point, this small mountain range offers a change to the landscape from the mostly flat central plains of the Midlands.

 Along with the Massif Central in France, the Slieve Bloom are the oldest mountains in Europe and once stood over 3000 metres in height.
 They stretch from Roscrea (Tipperary) in the south to Rosenallis (Laois) in the north.